 A beautiful child

-Saint Rose of Lima, Peru, was born Isabel De Flores Y Del Oliva in that city on 20 April, 1586.
+She was born in Lima, Peru and named Isabel De Flores Y Del Oliva on 20 April, 1586.
 Her father was a Spaniard, and her mother of native Peruvian blood.
 Isabel was a sickly baby but soon grew healthy and beautiful.
 Her family was poor, and hoped that Isabel, growing into an extremely attractive young woman, would marry well and assist the family.
-But from childhood, when Isabel was nicknamed Rose for her looks and rosy cheeks, she was more taken up with the religious world than the secular.
+From childhood Isabel was nicknamed Rose for her looks and rosy cheeks, she was more taken up with the religious world than the secular.

 Third Order of St Dominic